-The two keys to making all this happen are: 1) efficient leadership team buyin, and 2) accountability for execution.
+And the two keys to making this happen are 1) efficient leadership team buyin, and 2) accountability for execution.

-Often, as the owner or CEO, we just do these projects ourselves.
+Often, as CEOs, we just do these projects ourselves.

-If we begin to delegate these projects, we simply ask a supervisor to get it done.
-If they are strong, they will usually make it happen.
+As we begin to delegate these projects more, we simply ask a supervisor or front-line employee to get it done.
+If they are a strong employee, they will usually make it happen.

 The reason is what’s called “power differential”: the difference between the influence of the CEO and the influence of others.

 In a smaller company, there is a large power differential.

-As the company gets larger, this power differential decreases.
+As the company gets larger, the power differential decreases.

-As some departments get larger (eg. a production department), the managers of those departments gain influence.
+As some departments get larger (eg. a production department), the leaders of those departments gain influence.
 They have now become critical links in the productivity and profitability of the company.

-As well, the CEO becomes more detached from the front-line and may feel less confident about what is the right thing to do.
-Meanwhile, the influential managers now often have a better perspective on what needs to be done in the operations.
-This also increases their own sense of power.
+As well, the owner becomes more detached from the front-line and may feel less confident about what is the right thing to do.
+The other influential leaders now often have a better perspective on what needs to be done in the operations.
+This also increases their influence.